Belgaum border dispute: MES changes stance

-Fearing the dissolution of Belagavi taluk panchayat, the MES changed its stance and told the government that it had 'just discussed the issue and not passed a resolution'.
+Fearing the dissolution of Belgaum taluk panchayat, the MES changed its stance and told the government that it had 'just discussed the issue and not passed a resolution'.
 All 22 members who were issued showcause notices provided the same response to the government notice.
 The members also asked the government not to take any action, including termination of the elected body.

 Maharashtra's petition in the Supreme Court

 In December 2005, attempts were also made by the Congress-led government at the centre to re-initiate discussions on the dispute between the Chief Ministers of Maharashtra and Karnataka and the Prime Minister Manmohan Singh.
-This effort proved futile as Karnataka continued to press for the implementation of the report and Maharashtra continued to stake its claim on Belagavi City and a few other parts of Karnataka.
+This effort proved futile as Karnataka continued to press for the implementation of the report and Maharashtra continued to stake its claim on Belgaum City and a few other parts of Karnataka.

-Finally, on 15 March 2006, the Maharashtra government filed a petition in the Supreme Court of India, staking a claim over Belagavi City.
+Finally, on 15 March 2006, the Maharashtra government filed a petition in the Supreme Court of India, staking a claim over Belgaum City.
 It cited "the feeling of insecurity among the Marathi speaking people living in Karnataka, in the recent days".
-Belagavi district along with Belagavi city continues to be a part of Karnataka state while Maharashtra awaits the Supreme Court's verdict.
+Belgaum district along with Belgaum city continues to be a part of Karnataka state while Maharashtra awaits the Supreme Court's verdict.

 2006 developments

 Maharashtra demands that the border region be brought under the centre's rule

-Maharashtra asked that the 865 disputed villages including Belagavi be placed under the central government's rule until the Supreme Court's final verdict.
+Maharashtra asked that the 865 disputed villages including Belgaum be placed under the central government's rule until the Supreme Court's final verdict.
 N.D Patil, the head of the legal committee appointed by the Maharashtra government, said that Karnataka is intensifying the problem.
-He added that Marathi people of border region are not able to live with honour and dignity under Karnataka's rule pointing to the 'unconstitutional' dissolution of Belagavi municipal council and manhandling of Belagavi mayor by Kannada activists in Bengaluru.
+He added that Marathi people of border region are not able to live with honour and dignity under Karnataka's rule pointing to the 'unconstitutional' dissolution of Belgaum municipal council and manhandling of Belgaum mayor by Kannada activists in Bengaluru.

 Karnataka Government's Assembly session

-On 25 September 2006, amidst vociferous protests by MES, the Karnataka state government convened a five-day Assembly session, for the first time outside capital Bengaluru, in Belagavi to assert its hold over the city.
+On 25 September 2006, amidst vociferous protests by MES, the Karnataka state government convened a five-day Assembly session, for the first time outside capital Bengaluru, in Belgaum to assert its hold over the city.

-The Karnataka Government declared that Belagavi will be made Karnataka's second capital but subsequently Karnataka home minister denied it.
-The Chief Minister H D Kumaraswamy declared that the joint legislative session will be held every year in Belagavi, and a mini Vidhana Soudha (state secretariat) will be built in the city.
+The Karnataka Government declared that Belgaum will be made Karnataka's second capital but subsequently Karnataka home minister denied it.
+The Chief Minister H D Kumaraswamy declared that the joint legislative session will be held every year in Belgaum, and a mini Vidhana Soudha (state secretariat) will be built in the city.

-The Houses unanimously adopted a resolution, endorsing the Mahajan Commission report which declared Belagavi a part of Karnataka.
+The Houses unanimously adopted a resolution, endorsing the Mahajan Commission report which declared Belgaum a part of Karnataka.
 This was the fifth time that Karnataka has passed such a resolution, the first being in 1967 when S Nijalingappa was the CM.

-The Congress, the opposition party at the time, dubbed the Belagavi session "a gimmick and a waste of funds".
-Ironically, the decision to hold the legislative session at Belagavi was taken by the previous Dharam Singh government, when Congress was in power.
+The Congress, the opposition party at the time, dubbed the Belgaum session "a gimmick and a waste of funds".
+Ironically, the decision to hold the legislative session at Belgaum was taken by the previous Dharam Singh government, when Congress was in power.